Silver25/creative-spark/README.md

 ### Content

-- The text for the Home page was taken from Wikipedia Article A
+- The text for some product details adjusted from a [Wikipedia](https://www.wikipedia.org/) articles
-- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
+- Instruction for some Django tags used from [Specific YouTube Tutorial](https://www.youtube.com/)
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- The icons on the site were taken from [Font Awesome](https://fontawesome.com/)

 ### Media